Hemus motorway: 2015

 In August 2015, a 4.9 km segment, including the Belokopitovo interchange (with I-2 road), was inaugurated.

 2019

 In October 2019, а 9.3 km segment (lot 0), connecting Yablanitsa with the I-4 road near the Boaza ravine of Vit, was inaugurated.

 2022

 In October 2022, а 16.3 km segment (lot 10), connecting Belokopitovo with the village of Buhovtsi near Targovishte, was inaugurated.

 2025

 In October 2025, а 10 km segment of lot 1, connecting Boaza with the village of Dermantsi near Lukovit, was inaugurated.
-The following month, the remaining 5 kilometers of lot 1, stretching from Dermantsi to a temporary exit on the III-307 road near Ugarchin, will be opened.
+Two months later, on December 13th, the remaining 5 kilometers of lot 1, stretching from Dermantsi to a temporary exit on the III-307 road near Ugarchin, were opened.

 Recent Developments

 In January 2013 National Company "Strategic Infrastructure Projects" (NCSIP), a state-run company, tendered feasibility study for the remaining sections of Hemus motorway (Yablanitsa-Panayot Volovo).
 In 2014 NCSIP signed contracts for drawing conceptual designs for all 8 lots of the motorway.
 In January 2015, a tender for design and build of 2 lots, between Yablanitsa and the Pleven/Lovech road, has been announced by NCSIP.
 In 2016 NCSIP was closed, with all activities being transferred to the Roads Agency.
 The tender for construction of the Yablanitsa - Pleven/Lovech road was cancelled due to lack of secured financing and later in 2016 a new tender for a shorter 9 km stretch between Yablanitsa and Boaza has been announced.